AskArtwentythree/PokemonProject/README.md

 ## READ ME FIRST
- - Before going to the deployed vercel website, you need to visit https://cmspokemon.onrender.com and wait for some time to start it!
+ - Before going to the deployed vercel website, you need to visit https://pokemonfind-2own.onrender.com and wait for some time to start backend project!
+ - After you can visit the main website https://pokemon-project-frontend.vercel.app

 ## TODO